Maintenance dredging of Coos Bay harbor scheduled for early July

-Maintenance dredging work will be performed continuously, 24 hours per day and 7 days per week, and is scheduled to be completed October 31, 2020.
-It is estimated that approximately 1,000,000 cubic yards of material will be removed from the channel and placed offshore at Ocean Disposal Site H. American Construction Company will utilize the clamshell dredge “The Patriot” to load two split hull scows, the “Liberty” and the “Freedom”.
+Maintenance dredging work will be performed continuously, 24 hours per day and 7 days per week, and is scheduled to be completed Oct.
+31, 2020, stated the press release.
+It is estimated that approximately 1 million cubic yards of material will be removed from the channel and placed offshore at Ocean Disposal Site H. American Construction Company will utilize the clamshell dredge “The Patriot” to load two split hull scows, the “Liberty” and the “Freedom."
 The scows will be towed by Pacific Tug Company to the offshore material placement site.

 The Coos Bay Federal Navigation Channel is 15.1 miles long from the mouth of the bay to its furthest reach.
-The authorized depth of the channel is currently -37’ Mean Lowest Low Water (MLLW), and its authorized nominal width is 300’.
-This project is critical to ensuring that deep draft vessels can transit throughout the harbor, a major component of our local and regional economies.
+The authorized depth of the channel is currently -37 feet Mean Lowest Low Water (MLLW), and its authorized nominal width is 300 feet.

+"This project is critical to ensuring that deep draft vessels can transit throughout the harbor, a major component of our local and regional economies," stated the Port.

 Post a comment as